Wolfpack looking for new ownership with majority owner David Argyle stepping aside

 The Wolfpack started life in 2017 in the third-tier League 1, winning promotion to the second-tier Championship before debuting in the elite Super League this season.
 Toronto went 0-6-0 before the league shut down in March due to the pandemic.

-Wolfpack star centre Ricky Leutele, meanwhile, appears headed to the Melbourne Storm.
+Wolfpack star centre Ricky Leutele, meanwhile, has signed with the Melbourne Storm for the remainder of the NRL season.

-According to Australian reports, the Australian-born Samoan international is on the verge of joining Wolfpack teammate Sonny Bill Williams back in the National Rugby League.
+The Australian-born Samoan international, who played 129 NRL games for the Cronulla Sharks prior to signing for Toronto, will serve a two-week quarantine before joining the Storm.

 Williams, who turned 35 Monday, played for Canterbury-Bankstown Bulldogs from 2004 to '08 and the Roosters in 2013-14.

-Frank Ponisi, the Storm's GM of football, told Australian media that Leutele's signing was imminent.

-The 30-year-old Leutele, meanwhile, told Sydney's Nine News he was last paid by the Wolfpack in May.
+The 30-year-old Leutele told Sydney's Nine News he was last paid by the Wolfpack in May.

 Argyle had said the club will make good on missed salary payments.
 The Wolfpack now say the new owners "would need to honour all payroll commitments and future contractual obligations."